teddy-gustiaux/default-bookmark-folder/README.md

 *You can:*
 - Select where the new bookmarks will be added
 - Choose to add the new bookmarks to the top or the bottom of the selected folder
+- Select where the new folders of "Bookmark All Tabs..." will be added
+- Choose to add the new "Bookmark All Tabs..." folders to the top or the bottom of the selected folder

 **Quick bookmark icon:**